adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### add

-Will add the specified files to the repository on the next commit
+Will add the specified files to the repository on the next commit.

 ```bash
 # Add a file in the current directory